sverdexyz/raspi-gpt2-bot/README.md

 ## Install on Raspberry 4
 - Recommended to be ONLY run on a Raspberry Pi as the old version of Tensorflow is very insecure
+- Choose 32bit Raspberry Lite version, NOT 64 bit at this point
 - 4GB RAM should be enough for the 345M model
 - ONLY Tensorflow 1.1.13 works on Rapsberry Pi, use AT YOUR OWN RISK, as such an old Tensorflow introduces a miriad security vulerabilities.